DHeasmanGDS/msc-geonlp-notebooks/README.md

 * Loads all calculated statistics into a PostgreSQL database.
 * Ensures tables for `term_stats`, `term_pairs`, and `term_cooccurrence` are created and filled.

----

-Thanks — that's a great distinction, and it's worth reflecting in the tone and purpose of your README.

-Here's a **refined replacement section** for your `README.md`:

----

 ## 🌐 Explore the Results Online